 MORE ABOUT Off the Shelf

-This work surfaces surrounded by books: an environment that undeniably influences the movement and how it is shaped and perceived in unexpected ways.
-But instead of merely presenting previously-made dances in an uncommon space or treating the entire store as a site-specific landscape, we bring the pieces into being as self-contained episodes that veer between having a lot or little to do with the literary richness amidst which they appear, while foregoing many of the dynamics of a more conventional theatrical setting.
+This work surfaced surrounded by books: an environment that undeniably influenced the movement and how it was shaped and perceived in unexpected ways.
+But instead of merely presenting previously-made dances in an uncommon space or treating the entire store as a site-specific landscape, we brought the pieces into being as self-contained episodes that veered between having a lot or little to do with the literary richness amidst which they appeared, while foregoing many of the dynamics of a more conventional theatrical setting.

 And yes, there is video!
-A link to one of the pieces created as part of the first performances to emerge from this project (May 2015) can be viewed by going to the VIDEO section on this site.
-Should you wish to get a sense of the variety of what we've been doing, just send an email via the CONTACT page, and some additional links (for other, shorter pieces) will be forwarded to you.
+A link to one of the pieces created as part of the performance that emerged from this project (May 2015) can be viewed by going to the VIDEO section on this site.
+Should you wish to get a sense of the variety of what we did, just send an email via the CONTACT page, and some additional links (for other, shorter pieces) will be forwarded to you.

-Off the Shelf engages...and encourages looking anew at relationships between books, language, reading, thinking, imagining, and making.
+Off the Shelf encouraged looking anew at relationships between books, language, reading, thinking, imagining, and making.
+It could be revived in the future, so...
 Do you have a bookstore or know of a library with a bit of empty space?
 Are you interested in an event that will attract others beyond your usual patrons?
-If so, contact usand well discuss what might be possible!
+If so, contact us—and we’ll discuss what might be possible!